Superradiant Phase is a Finite Size Effect in Two-photon Processes

 \begin{widetext}

 \makeatletter \makeatother

 This Supplemental Material provides additional information on the two-photon Dicke model.
-In Sec.~\ref{sec:HPTransformation}, we review the Holstein-Primakoff and Bogoliubov transformations, which lead to an analytical expression for the ground-state energy in both the normal and superradiant phases of the system.
 In Sec.~\ref{sec:MeanFieldSqueezedStates}, we introduce the mean-field approximation using squeezed vacuum states, providing a classical limit for the system.
-The extreme values of the equations of motion derived from this classical limit yield analytic expressions for the ground-state energy, the number of photons, and atomic inversion in both the normal and superradiant phases.
-In Sec.~\ref{sec:MeanFieldCoherentStates}, we perform a similar derivation using coherent states.
-Finally, in Sec.~\ref{sec:CollapseSuperradiantPhase}, we present further evidence regarding the disappearance of the superradiant phase, including the case of null atomic frequency.
+The critical points of the equations of motion derived from this classical limit yield analytic expressions for the ground-state energy, the number of photons, and atomic inversion in both the normal and superradiant phases.
+In Sec.~\ref{sec:CollapseSuperradiantPhase}, we present further evidence regarding the disappearance of the superradiant phase, including the case of null atomic frequency.
+Section~\ref{sec:ThermodynamicLimitSqueezedStates} discusses the thermodynamic limit of the mean-field approximation with squeezed vacuum states, which helps us to detect the classical signature of the spectral collapse.
+Finally, in Sec.~\ref{sec:MeanFieldCoherentStates}, we perform a mean-field approximation using coherent states and describe the classical signature of the spectral collapse using this approach.